-15. I also find that the passenger/noticee had neither questioned the manner of the panchnama proceedings at the material time nor controverted the facts detailed in the panchnama during the course of recording of his statement.
+15. I also find that the passenger/noticee had neither questioned the manner of the panchnama proceedings at the material time nor controverted the facts detailed in the panchnama during the course of recording of her statement.
 Every procedure conducted during the panchnama by the Officers, was well documented and made in the presence of the panchas as well as the passenger/noticee.
-In fact, in his statement dated 20.03.2024, he has clearly admitted that he had travelled from Jeddah to Ahmedabad by Flight No. 6E-92 dated 19.03.2024 carrying/concealed the gold in form of dust in melamine plates.
-He admitted that the said gold was not belong to him and also not purchased by him.
+In fact, in her statement dated 20.03.2024, she has clearly admitted that she had travelled from Jeddah to Ahmedabad by Flight No. 6E-92 dated 19.03.2024 carrying/concealed the gold in form of dust in melamine plates.
+She admitted that the said gold was not her and also not purchased by her.
 The gold in form of dust concealed in melamine plates was given by someone and promised to give money for Umrah purpose after delivering the same at Ahmedabad.
-Further, he mentioned that he had intentionally not declared the substance containing foreign origin gold before the Customs authorities as he wanted to clear the same illicitly and evade payment of customs duty; that he was aware that smuggling of gold without payment of customs duty is an offence under the Customs law and thereby, violated provisions of Customs Act, 1962 and the Baggage Rules, 2016.
+Further, she mentioned that she had intentionally not declared the substance containing foreign origin gold before the Customs authorities as she wanted to clear the same illicitly and evade payment of customs duty; that she was aware that smuggling of gold without payment of customs duty is an offence under the Customs law and thereby, violated provisions of Customs Act, 1962 and the Baggage Rules, 2016.